ff-ultima/ff-ultima.github.io/docs/settings/all/wallpaper-settings.md

 "walls/MyPicture.jpg"
 ```

-> And also putting the image into the folder !
+> And also putting the image into the `walls` folder !